nazime1/Principles-of-Software/docs/testing.md

 ## Control-Flow-Based Testing

-**Control Flow Based White Box Testing** requires developers to extract a control flow graph (CFG) from the code; the <span style="color:blue;">test suite must cover essential elements of this control flow graph</span>.
+**Control Flow Based White Box Testing** requires developers to extract a control flow graph (CFG) from the code; the <span style="color:#0091ff;">test suite must cover essential elements of this control flow graph</span>.
 The idea is to define a coverage target and ensure the test suite covers the target.
 The coverage target approximates the whole program.

 In a CFG, each node represents a block of code.
 In that, there is an entry block and an exit block.
 Directed edges within the graph represent the control flow.